uofajillian/edx-documentation/en_us/open_edx_course_authors/source/running_course/manage_course_fees.rst

 To cancel or resubmit an invoice, follow these steps.

 #.
 Locate the number of the invoice that you want to cancel or resubmit.
 You
-   can see the invoice number in the .csv file that the system creates and downloads to your computer when you create enrollment codes.
+   can download a list of all the invoices for the course by selecting **Download All Invoices**.
 #.
 On the Instructor Dashboard, select the **E-Commerce** page, and then
    select the **Course Seat Purchases** section.
 #.
 Select the action that you want to complete.